arkasha-wcdrdsl/DLAMP.core/README.md

 **The commercial use of this code and these models is forbidden.**

-Please also note that the model was trained using [RWRF dataset], provided by [CWA].
+Please also note that the model was trained using RWRF dataset, provided by CWA.
 Please follow their data usage policy accordingly.